Blackfury321/Python-Game/README.md

 # Python-Game

-A python game developed by Blackfury321.
+## A python game developed by Blackfury321 and ccris-rg

 GAMEPLAY: